1.1 Who should read this guidance?

 Care should be taken where there is a third party which provides referrals/introductions in the context of a more formal and/or joint instruction, perhaps through international or regional networks.
-Firms will already be familiar with the regulatory obligations placed on these types of relationships by Chapter 9 of the SRA Code of Conduct.
+Solicitors and firms will already be familiar with the regulatory obligations placed on these types of relationships by the SRA Standards and Regulations (including paragraphs 5.1 to 5.3 of the Code of Conduct for Solicitors and paragraph 7.1 of the Code of Conduct for Firms).
 Where such arrangements are in place, a ‘referrer’ could become an associated person as a result of that relationship.

 back to top

 The determination of whether prevention procedures are reasonable in light of the risks faced will always be a matter for the courts.

 However, the risks that the associated persons of a firm may criminally facilitate tax evasion must be identified, assessed and mitigated in the same way firms do for all business risks they face.
 The application of the risk-based approach will vary between firms.

 Firms must assess the risk level particular to their circumstances and implement reasonable and considered controls to address those risks.

 5.2 Conducting a risk assessment

 A risk assessment is one of the first steps to complying with the requirements under the Act.
 Risk assessments that firms may have already undertaken in respect of anti-money laundering and the BA 2010 can be useful starting points for undertaking this risk assessment, but HMRC has emphasised that they will not be sufficient to assess risk for this offence.